GWU-APSC1001/gwu-apsc1001.github.io/_pages/index.md

 - Login to the course's **[Python server](http://kartik-py.seas.gwu.edu)**. *NOTE* that you'll need to be logged into the GW SEAS VPN to access this site.
 Confused or stuck?
 [Shoot one of us an email](contact.html).
     - Link: [http://kartik-py.seas.gwu.edu](http://kartik-py.seas.gwu.edu)

-### On the Horizon
+### Announcements

-Get hyped!
+**ON THE HORIZON:** Get hyped!
 Soon you'll be making mobile apps and doing data analysis in Python:

 <img src="images/PythonAnimation.gif" height="350"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="images/ThunkableAnimation.gif" height="350"/>